MDS-Unofficial/MidnightStreamer/README.md

 1. Download and extract the zip file https://mega.nz/folder/nIhFlYhY#7nNP5mZexcOqg3di9vHNOQ

-2. Install the panel (ℹ️Reboot your server once before running the installer to make sure the dpkg pid is not locked, even on fresh OS installationsℹ️)
+2. Install the panel (Reboot your server once before running the installer to make sure the dpkg pid is not locked, even on fresh OS installations)

 ```
 chmod 777 ms_install_offline.sh